ethersphere/bee-docs/docs/installation/fund-your-node.md

 Since gas fees on the [Gnosis Chain](https://www.xdaichain.com/) are very low, you won't need much xDAI either to get started.
-You may acquire a small amount of it for free by using the [BAO Community xDAI Faucet](https://xdai-app.herokuapp.com/faucet).
+You may acquire a small amount of it for free by using the [official xDAI faucet for Gnosis Chain](https://gnosisfaucet.com).
 The required amount is a function of the current transaction fee on the chain, but 0.01 xDAI should be more than enough to start up your node.